- What is torque?

 An Audi Q7 SUV with a 3.0-litre turbo diesel engine develops a hefty maximum torque of 760Nm at between 1750 and 3000RPM.

-In comparison, a Ford Fiesta with a 1.0-litre petrol engine is significantly smaller and lighter than the Audi.
+In comparison, a Ford Fiesta with a 1.0-litre petrol engine is significantly smaller and lighter than the Q7.
 Its engine only develops a maximum 105Nm of torque at 4100RPM.

 Accelerating from standstill to the 70mph speed limit in the Audi will be a relatively relaxing affair.
 The huge torque will enable the automatic gearbox to change gears quite low in the rev range.
 It will feel swift and smooth.